-Legend has it that the city was named after one of Noah's three sons, Japhet (or Yafet) who founded Jaffa right after the flood.
+Legend has it that the city was named after one of Noah's three sons, Japhet (or Yafet in Hebrew) who founded Jaffa right after the flood.

 And here's another legend...
 I love Greek mythology.
 Can you guess which myth is associated with ancient Tel Aviv?

 Take a look at those rocks jutting out in the photo from the lovely Jaffa port.

 In the famous Greek myth on the hero Perseus, the ancient city of Jaffa was attacked by a sea monster.

 Unwillingly, Cepheus the King of Jaffa and his wife Cassiopeia agreed to save the city by sacrificing their daughter Andromeda to the monster.She was tied to that outcropping of rocks near Jaffa harbour.

 Perseus arrived in time, killed the sea-monster and married the girl.